PROBIC/mSWEEP/README.md

     --seed <BootstrapSeed>
     Seed for the random generator used in bootstrapping (default: random)

-    --themisto-mode <PairedEndMergeMode>
-	How to merge Themisto pseudoalignments for paired-end reads	(intersection or union, default: intersection).
-    --themisto-index <ThemistoIndex>
-    Path to the Themisto index the pseudoalignment was performed against (optional).
     --write-probs
 	If specified, write the read equivalence class probabilities in a .csv matrix --print-probs